 Understanding the respective ordering of NTPs’ functions is also of considerable importance, allowing us to anticipate key differences in their presentation.
-Namely, because ENTPs’ dominant function is Ne rather than Ti, they are apt to:
+Namely, because ENTPs’ dominant function is Ne rather than Ti, they tend to exhibit the following characteristics:

-Guided and directed by Introverted Thinking (Ti), INTPs are inclined to:
+Guided and directed by Introverted Thinking (Ti), INTPs are inclined toward the following:

 It is worth noting that these distinctions largely involve differences of degree rather than kind, which seems appropriate in light of functional redundancy of these two types.
 Personal experience with INTP vs. ENTP types is thus invaluable for developing a sense of their respective presentations and proclivities.

 One of the more interesting and overlooked factors in type differentiation is the inferior function.
 The most unconscious of a type’s four functions, the inferior is sometimes described as the repressed or missing function.
 We should not assume, however, that its unconscious nature renders it any less important or influential than the other three functions.
 Indeed, as I’ve discussed elsewhere, the inferior function can play a surprisingly potent role in shaping our motivations, interests, identity, and relationships.